Concordium/concordium.github.io/source/mainnet/net/guides/create-account.rst

     .. tab:: |bw|

         #.
-To switch to the accounts page, click on the Concordium logo (screenshot) and select Accounts.
+To switch to the accounts page, click |hamburger-bw| and select Accounts.

         #.
 Click the Accounts drop-down.
-Then click Add new.
+Then click **Add new**.

         #.
-Enter a private key and account address.
-Click Add account.
+Select the identity to use to create the account.
+Click **Create new account**.

 .. |moredetails| image:: ../images/more-arrow.png
              :alt: Button with More and double-headed arrow
+.. |hamburger-bw| image:: ../images/browser-wallet/hamburger-menu.png
+                    :width: 20px
+                    :alt: three horizontal lines